tommasoturchi/axai/src/pages/program.md

 We are excited to present the program for the Adaptive eXplainable AI Workshop, set to take place on Monday, March 18 in _Room BofA 1, AC Hotel by Marriott Greenville Downtown_.
 This workshop promises a morning rich with learning, networking, and exploration of the latest advancements in the field of eXplainable AI.

-Whether you're presenting, attending, or collaborating, we look forward to your participation and contribution to making this event a success.
-See you in Greenville!

 <center>

 | <big style="padding: 5rem">Time</big> | <big>Monday March 18</big> |